Bobby Rush: Formal education

 Rush earned his Bachelor of General Studies with honors from Roosevelt University in 1973, and a Master's degree in political science from University of Illinois at Chicago in 1974.
 He completed a degree in theological studies at McCormick Theological Seminary in 1998.
 On May 13, 2017, Rush received a Doctorate of Humanities, honoris causa, from the Illinois Institute of Technology (IIT) for his outstanding contributions to Chicago.

 Politics

 Chicago politics

 In 1975, Rush ran for a seat on the Chicago City Council, the first of several black militants to seek political office, and lost to incumbent alderman William Barnett, receiving 23% of the vote to Barnett's 55% and Larry S. Bullock's 21%.
-Rush's allies in the black-power movement abandoned the Democrats in the wake of the political turmoil that followed the sudden death in 1987 of Chicago's first black mayor, Harold Washington, and formed their own political party, naming it after Washington.
+He ran again in 1983 and won, alongside Harold Washington's victory as Chicago's first black mayor.
+Rush supported Washington's coalition during the Council Wars that followed the 1983 election.
+Rush's allies in the black-power movement abandoned the Democrats in the wake of the political turmoil that followed the sudden death of Washington in 1987, and formed their own political party, naming it after Washington.
 Rush infuriated Harold Washington Party leaders by spurning their candidates for local offices and sometimes backing white Democrats instead.
 He worked with the Democrats and was rewarded with the deputy chairmanship of the state party.